SaiDarshan2003/Experiment-9/README.md

 ![image](https://github.com/SaiDarshan2003/Experiment-9/assets/94692595/cf07a2e1-fb33-4abb-a1e8-857299caba80)

 ## Result
-  We have successfully created a Java program to calculate power of a number raised to other using method.
+  We have successfully created a Java program to Insert an element in an Array.